Designations Congruent with Things: Chapter 23

 “Stop being purposefully inflammatory,” Hermann says.
 “You aren’t carrying it off very well.”

-Mako, his brain offers, in a strange and skeptical blend of hope and dread.
+Mako, his brain offers in a strange and skeptical blend of hope and dread.

 Yes, brain, Newt says politely.
 Thank you.

 “Can you sit?”
-Hermann asks, like a guy who has not been and is not currently literally pinning Newt to the floor.
+Hermann asks, like a guy who has not been and is not currently pinning Newt to the floor.

 Newt looks at Hermann in pointed incredulity that maybe errs more on the incredulous side than the pointed side, because come on.
-Of course, it’s dim enough in the room that it may be impossible for Hermann to appreciate the look that Newt is directing at him.
+Of course, it’s dim enough in the room that it may be impossible for Hermann to appreciate the look Newt is directing at him.

 Newt sits, mostly under his own power.
-Hermann helps him when the whole operation starts to look a little bit jeopardized as the increasing angle between Newt's back and the floor reaches the forty-five degree mark and his initial momentum runs out, undoubtedly because he is cold and stiff and tired and maybe just a little bit filled with misery under the crush of having let Mako down so completely for the past set of weeks.
+Hermann helps him when the operation starts to look a little bit jeopardized as the increasing angle between Newt's back and the floor reaches the forty-five degree mark and his initial momentum runs out, undoubtedly because he’s cold and stiff and tired and maybe just a little bit filled with misery under the crush of having let Mako down so completely for the past set of weeks.

 Mako, who loves him.